tolauwae/phd-thesis/src/oop/oop.typ

 )

 @oop:sem:invoking shows how the _invoke_ message is handled by the debugger stub on the server side.
-The process is split into three steps, corresponding to four evaluation rules, first the server synchronizes the state based on the backward transfer and prepares the action call, second the action is performed, and finally the changes in state are transferred back to the client.
+The process is split into three parts, (1) the server synchronizes the state based on the backward transfer and prepares the action call, (2) the action is performed, and (3) the changes to the WebAssembly state are transferred back to the client.

-    / invoke-start:
+    / invoke:
         When the client receives an invoke message, it updates the local state $s$ with the snapshot $s'$ of the _invoke_ message.
         The _update_ function simply overrides the current state $s$ with those parts that are present in $s'$.
-        To keep track that the client device is invoking an action, the execution state of the client is set to _invoking_.
-        The status also stores which action $a$, is  currently being executed in order to be able to get access to the transfer function after the invocation .

-    / invoke-run: When the client is invoking an action, it executes it simply by executing the underlying WebAssembly semantics.
+        Subsequently, it executes the action by executing it in the underlying WebAssembly semantics.

-    / invoke-end: When invocation ends, there is only a single value $v$ left on the stack on the client $C$.
+        There is only a single value $v$ left on the stack on the client $C$.
-        At this point, the client makes use of the $a_{transfer^{-1}}$ function of the action to compute which state needs to be synchronised.
+        At this point, the client makes use of the $a_(transfer^(-1))$ function of the action to compute which state needs to be synchronised.
         This difference is then transferred back to the server in a _sync_ message, along with the return value $v$ of the action.

 == Modeling Asynchronous Non-transferable Resources<oop:Asynchronous>